-Powerful natural remedies for depression are available which may be used in place of mood-altering drugs.
+Concurrently, we have helped many clients with powerful natural remedies for depression that may be used in place of mood-altering drugs.
 They offer a healthy way to reclaim your life.

-Alternative to Meds has the expertise and 15 years of experience helping people through tapering and withdrawal of antidepressants.
-We have published evidence clearly demonstrating that over 77% of people discontinuing antidepressant medication and replacing them with a holistic lifestyle perform symptomatically better than they were while medicated.
+Alternative to Meds has expertise acquired over 15 years of helping clients through tapering and withdrawal of antidepressants.
+We have published evidence clearly demonstrating that more than three-quarters of our clients tapering off fluoxetine or other drugs do better by tapering off them and replacing prescription drugs with a holistic lifestyle and other non-toxic choices to authentically and truly improve their health.

 The following information is provided for those who find themselves looking for fluoxetine tapering help.
 Trying to quit fluoxetine on one’s own might seem like a daunting process.
 And, most would agree it is best done with compassionate and informed guidance.
 Alternative to Meds Center is a premier inpatient facility that uses methods and protocols based on documented research and holistic principles.
 We give our clients the opportunity of getting off fluoxetine or other prescription drugs safely and as comfortably as possible.
 In programming, we select from the most advantageous range of treatments possible to help our clients achieve improved natural mental health.
 This can enable authentic improvements in health, without the need to rely solely on prescription drugs.
 Drugs can only temporarily mask someone’s unwanted symptoms, and commonly, do more harm than good.

 At Alternative to Meds Center, we are not overly concerned with labels.
 Our approach is to focus more on helping the client relieve symptoms that sometimes can be traced to fixable root causes.
 Concurrently, we help our clients regain their health with a well-administered, gradual fluoxetine tapering treatment program and have been doing so with great success for well over a decade and a half now.
 Stopping fluoxetine can be mild and tolerable when properly and compassionately administered.